-The first tourist spot that we visited in Yuksom tours was the Norbugang coronation throne.The spot was previously a trekking route but now the spot is motorable through a cobbled road.
-The tourist spot has an adjacent monastery which has a huge Buddhist statue overlooking the Yuksom valley.
+At this time, the first tourist spot that we visited in Yuksom was the Norbugang coronation throne.
+Although, the spot was previously a trekking route now the spot is motorable through a cobbled road.
+Whereas, the tourist spot has an adjacent monastery which has a huge Buddhist statue overlooking the Yuksom valley.

-The coronation throne is more like a park which has a rich history dating back to the 17th century when Yuksom was the capital of the Sikkimese king.
-Here the king Lhatsen Chempo was coronated by three lamas and it was believed that when the king received the gifts from all the people of the area ,these were buried in the chortens that was build with woods and stones collected from all parts of Sikkim.
-The throne known as Norbugang is situated below a large pine tree which is now believed to be more than three hundred years old.
-The coronation throne which was built with stones is whitewashed now and decorated with numerous prayer flags all around.
+The coronation throne is more like a park that has a rich history dating back to the 17th century when Yuksom was the capital of the Sikkimese king.
+Here the coronation of King Lhatsen Chempo happened.
+Not only this, the chortens, built with woods and stones collected from all parts of Sikkim.
+The throne known as Norbugang is below a large pine tree which is now believed to be more than three hundred years old.
+The coronation throne, built with stones decorated with numerous prayer flags all around.
+(Yuksom Tours)

-2. Kathok Lake:-
+2. Kathok Lake

-3. Dubdi Monastery:-
+3. Dubdi Monastery

-The monastery in local language meaning the retreat was established by the first king of Sikkim in the year 1701.
-The monastery has a beautiful architecture which contains ancient manuscripts and the three statues of the lamas who established Yuksom as the first capital of Sikkim in the 17th century.
-Relevant to it’s historical importance the monastery is situated inside deep forest providing astounding views of the Himalayas in the background.
+The monastery in local language meaning the retreat, established by the first king of Sikkim in the year 1701.
+The monastery has a beautiful architecture that contains ancient manuscripts and the three statues of the lamas who established Yuksom as the first capital of Sikkim in the 17th century.
+Relevant to its historical importance the monastery, situated inside deep forest providing astounding views of the Himalayas in the background.

 4. Phamrong Waterfall:-

-For travellers seeking to get a closer view of the waterfall have to trek around 200 steps after which there is a view point.
+Whereas, For travelers seeking to get a closer view of the waterfall to have to trek around 200 steps after which there is a viewpoint.
 The trek is a little bit scary as the steps are almost damaged and one has to cross some precarious terrain of rocks and boulders.
-The pathway is through dense jungle but after some 15 minute of hard work one gets the delightful opportunity to spend some priceless moments with the alluring scenery of the mighty waterfall.
+The pathway is through the dense jungle but after some 15 minutes of hard work.
+However, one gets the delightful opportunity to spend some priceless moments with the alluring scenery of the mighty waterfall.
 From here one gets to capture the waterfall in their photo frame from different angles and admire the greenery of the surrounding Himalayas.